LOUVA A DEUS !!! (praying Mantis)

 This was our opening night for the prayer week...my sister Edna came with Paulo, Pamela and my cousins from Castelo Branco, Nela, Catarina and her boyfriend Jorge...

-It was so cool to have my family and so many close friends together around the fire...friends who are like family too... we took the chance to remember why we were all here... because of Jesus...we shared the bread and wine with one another and we had a time of worship and prayer...
+It was so cool to have my family and so many close friends together around the fire...friends who are like family too... we took the chance to remember why we were all here... to pray as Jesus taught us to pray, believing God listens and answers... we shared bread and wine with one another and we had a time of worship and prayer...

-and we went on the way just collecting trash that people dump on the side of the road...it's unbelievable how can people still do that when we have already trash bin in the village...even recycling bins...
-I guess it's a lack of education on that matter...and it was one of our purposes to do that...
+We went on the way just collecting trash that people dump on the side of the road...it's unbelievable how can people still do that when we already have trash bins in the village...even recycling bins...
+I guess it's a lack of education on that matter...
+That was one of the needs we identified that we gladly wanted to be involved...

-and he said something really interesting...he said "- you know what I'd like you to do with this?...just showing this people what community is all about...coz they don't seam to know...everyone just gets in trouble with one another..."
+He said something really interesting...he said "- Do you know what I'd like you to do this week?...just reminding people what community is all about... because it seems to be forgotten... everyone just gets in trouble with one another...and most, only come to me to complain"

-we didn't have tools for everyone, but we kept working on the garden of the village hall and some cleaned the school...
+we didn't have tools for everyone, but we kept working on the garden of the village hall and cleaned up the school...

 we had good fun and then went for an ice-cream at the cafe...

-Actually it rained that night and Marcia, Alana and Whitney got a bit wet in their tent which had to rain cover :-/...poor ones, they had to finish their night in the car :-(...
+And it did...
+Marcia, Alana and Whitney got a bit wet in their tent which had no rain cover... poor ones, they finished their night in the car...

-the last day serving the village, on sunday, we all went, finished the garden and then had a nice barbecue which was a gift from the Mayor for our service... we made it in front of the village hall...
+the last day in the village, on sunday, we all went, finished the garden and then had a nice barbecue which was a gift from the Mayor for our service... we made it in front of the village hall and invited whoever wanted to join us...

-Barth after making his tatoo, with the 2 french girls, Lyna whom we met in Israel/Palestine last year, and Cami, her friend from Paris...
+Bart after getting his tattoo, with the 2 french girls, Lyna whom we met in Israel/Palestine last year, and Cami, her friend from Paris...

-the next days were more relaxed as we didn't need to go to the village...
+the next few days were more relaxed as our service to the village was done...

-There were a lot more nice moments during these days of the prayers week...some really cool charing of testimonies around the fire ...praying for each other nations...actually we were from all over the world...
-Portugal, Germany, Ireland, U.K., France, Brazil, USA, New Zelland...I guess that's all...wow...all gathered in the "middle of nowhere" in Portugal :-)
+There were a lot more nice moments during these days of the prayer week... some really cool sharings around the fireplace ... praying for each other´s nations and regions, and there were many represented here : Portugal, Germany, Ireland, U.K., France, Brazil, USA and New Zealand...

 Shantii